AngryLizard/Realities/README.md

 ---
 ### 4. Default pawns

-Our API does not currently support true SpectatorPawns, instead all connecting players should spawn as a TGOR_Spectator.
-TGOR_Spectator pawns act as spectators but exist on both server and client.
-This is needed for interactions with the dimension and action system.
-Make sure "StartPlayersAsSpectators" is disabled in your GameMode and your DefaultPawn is set to a base of TGOR_Spectator.
+Our API doesn't change default pawn/spectator behaviour, though client-only pawns (such as spectators) don't have access to several gameplay elements such as dimensions and actions.

-This spectator is also meant to spawn/possess the player's avatar.
-You can automatically spawn an avatar (especially useful for testing) by adding a custom SpawnSetup to your debug mod.
+It is recommended to use a pawn class deriving from *TGOR_Spectator* as the default pawn and to disable "StartPlayersAsSpectators".
+You can automatically spawn an avatar from this spectator (especially useful for testing) by adding a custom SpawnSetup to your debug mod.